Anti-Terror Units

-The Anti-Terror Units (Yekîneyên Antî Teror, abbreviated YAT, وحدات مكافحة الإرهاب) are the special forces of the Syrian Democratic Forces, consisting of the best trained and equipped members of the People's Protection Units (YPG) and Women's Protection Units (YPJ).
+The Anti-Terror Units (Yekîneyên Antî Teror, abbreviated YAT, وحدات مكافحة الإرهاب) were the special forces of the Syrian Democratic Forces, consisting of the best trained and equipped members of the People's Protection Units (YPG) and Women's Protection Units (YPJ).
 They were led by the Syrian Kurdish commander Ali Boutan until his death in 2016, then by Shervan Kobani until his death in 2023.
 YAT is trained by United States special operations forces and the CIA.

 History

 YAT fighters with the unit's flag in late 2015.

 Formed as the YPG's special forces in late 2014, the unit was organized to seek and destroy Islamic State of Iraq and the Levant (ISIL) sleeper cells in Rojava and to conduct operations behind enemy lines.
 At first, the unit "existed in name only", as it consisted of "fierce fighters but only just that".
 This changed under the leadership of Ali Boutan who reformed YAT and began to put its members through training courses that were intended to emulate those of US and British special forces, while providing them with the best equipment the YPG/YPJ could afford.
 As cooperation between the YPG and the United States increased, YAT was further trained by US special forces and the CIA in designated compounds in Rojava and Jordan, while some YAT commanders were sent to Fort Bragg and Fort Campbell for in-depth training.

 Since its formation, YAT has carried out raids against ISIL targets, arrested ISIL sleeper cells, and stopped ISIL terrorist attacks.
 In September 2016, YAT captured two Sultan Murad Division fighters who had previously been filmed torturing YPG fighters in Jarabulus.

 In November 2016, Boutan was the target of an improvised explosive device (IED) in Qamishli, which exploded as his car passed by.
 Even though an American SOF medic attempted to save his life, he died of his wounds shortly after.
 The attack was believed to have been carried out by the Turkish National Intelligence Organization.
 The Turkish pro-government Anadolu Agency claimed that Boutan had been responsible for sending Kurdistan Workers' Party (PKK) fighters into Turkey in order to conduct "terror operations".